How do we look after your child’s wellbeing and promote positive mental health?...

 Every morning when the children come into school, they 'check-in' their emotions as part of their morning routine.
 If there are any sad, worried or negative emotions, your child will be spoken to by a trusted member of staff before breaktime at 10.30 am.
 Each class Check-In area is slightly different, and you can see a few pictured below.
 Names are blurred out for privacy.

-We run a Worry Club in the Nest throughout the week.
+We run a Worry Club throughout the week.
 The children can access the club directly from the playground during their lunch break.

 For more information on how you can support mental health and wellbeing in your family, take a look at the following pages: